Stillwell-C/gram-copy/README.md

 A user profile can be banned, in which case the profile will not be accessible or searchable.

 Add a hashtag or at sign in front of text (comments, bio, etc.) to link to a hashtag search or a user's profile.
 Clicking on text starting with an @ symbol with link you to the user's profile page.
-Clicking on text starting with a # symbol will link you to posts where the user has used the hashtag in their initial comment.
+Clicking on text starting with a # symbol will link you to posts where the user has used the hashtag in their initial caption for the post (displays as the first comment).

 The locations displayed on each image can be clicked to search for other posts from the same location.